 Passporting rights: When the UK leaves the EU, the EU financial services directives will no longer grant passporting rights to UK investment firms and credit institutions or UK branches.
-UK firms/branches wishing to enter into OTC derivatives with counterparties in the EU would then be subject to the regulations in such EU member state, many of which do not allow third country firms without a passport to enter into derivatives with locally resident counterparties except on a reverse-solicitation basis, or on the basis of narrowly defined local law exemptions.
+UK firms/branches wishing to enter into OTC derivatives with counterparties in the EU would then be subject to the regulations in such EU member state, many of which do not allow third country firms without a passport or other licence to enter into derivatives with locally resident counterparties except on a reverse-solicitation basis, or on the basis of narrowly defined local law exemptions.

 MiFID II/MiFIR: The UK may request an equivalence decision pursuant to MiFID II/MiFIR, which would allow UK firms to register with the European Securities and Markets Authority (“ESMA”) to provide investment services to eligible counterparties and professional clients in the EU.
-The UK regime should, objectively, be equivalent for the purposes of such an equivalence decision but in practice there is no guarantee that one will be granted and there is still potential gap risk due to the lengthy time period involved in making an equivalence decision and in firms then becoming registered with ESMA.
+The UK regime should, objectively, be equivalent for the purposes of such an equivalence decision but in practice there is no guarantee that one will be granted and there is still potential gap risk due to what has historically been a lengthy time period involved in making an equivalence decision and firms then becoming registered with ESMA.
 However, not all of MiFID II is covered by the equivalence regime, for example, dealings with retail clients and elective professional clients are not covered.

 CRD IV: CRD IV contains no provisions for third country equivalence.
 In the absence of an agreement between the UK and the EU to extend the CRD IV passport for banking services to the UK, a UK credit institution would either have to provide banking services on a wholly unsolicited basis, or on the basis of narrowly defined local law exemptions, or would need to establish a subsidiary and obtain authorisation in an EU member state to provide those services.

 Energy and commodities: Where the OTC derivative transaction is a physically-settled transaction relating to energy or a commodity, there may be certain additional regulatory considerations.
-These include, potentially, in the case of a transaction relating to emissions allowances, the need to open a trader account in a ‘part’ of the Union Registry administered by an alternative EU member state (or, in due course, a third country linked in accordance with the relevant legislation).
+These include, potentially, in the case of a transaction relating to emissions allowances, the need to open a trader account in a ‘part’ of the Union Registry administered by an alternative EU member state (or, in due course, a third country linked in accordance with the relevant legislation)